suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 With encryption, the author cannot simply create and sign a manifest for the payload, as the recipients are often unknown.
 Therefore, the author must collaborate with the distribution system.
 The degree of this collaboration is discussed below.

 The primary purpose of encryption is to protect against adversaries along the path between the distribution system and the device.
 There is also a risk that adversaries may extract the decrypted firmware image from the device itself.
-Consequently, the device must be safeguarded against physical attacks, though such countermeasures are typically beyond the scope of IETF specifications.
+Consequently, the device must be safeguarded against physical attacks.
+Such countermeasures are outside the scope of this specification.

-Note: It is assumed that the communication between the author and the distribution system is secure.
-For example, the author might upload the manifest and firmware image to the distribution system using a secure HTTPS REST API.
+Note: It is assumed that a mutually authenticated communication channel with integrity and confidentiality protection exists between the author and the distribution system.
+For example, the author could upload the manifest and firmware image to the distribution system via a mutually authenticated HTTPS REST API.

 ~~~ aasvg
  +----------+